ibiza240/MTGAHelper-Windows-Client/README.md

    - Gives you Raredrafting information based on your collection to help you determine if it's worth it to raredraft
       - Number of copies currently owned
       - How many decks and sideboards the card is played in
-      - A calculated Weight that shows its priority regarding Raredrafting for  Constructed
+      - A calculated score that shows its priority for Constructed

 ##### Check the [Patch notes](https://github.com/ibiza240/MTGAHelper-Windows-Client/blob/master/PatchNotes.md) to know about the latest changes.